How to get accurate readings with a breath ketone meter

 Is a breath ketone meter as accurate as ablood ketone meter

 If you want an easy non invasive pocket ketone test to monitor your diet these breath ketone meters are great.
-If you expect a scientifically accurate ketone testing meter and will be driven mad by the variance in ketone test results, buy a blood ketone meter.
+If you expect a scientifically accurate ketone testing meter and will be driven mad by the variance in ketone test results, If you insist on accuracy then buy a blood ketone meter.

 Author Dr Mike Garside